 0x00 “Other” type are discarded .
 My next question was: “How is it possible that there’s not a native macOS app?
 There are only cross platform/web solution.
 I want an app that a real Apple fag would be happy to use…“.
 Honestly, I didn’t find it.
 So I started to think: “I could develop this app, using some modern framework/programming paradigm I studied in the last months…In this way I have a chance to create my first macOS app and add some other interesting projects to my Github profile.
 Here we are after two months of work with the public release of:

 ID3TagEditor, a pure Swift framework (only Apple

-Foundationframework dependencies) to read/modify ID3 tag of your mp3 files with support for the following Apple platforms: macOS, iOS, watchOS and macOS (so the entire Apple ecosystem )
+Foundationframework dependencies) to read/modify ID3 tag of your mp3 files with support for the entire Apple ecosystem (macOS, iOS, watchOS) and Linux

 Mp3ID3Tagger, a native macOS app written in Swift using the reactive programming paradigm and in particular its Rx (Reactive Extensions) variant with the frameworks RxSwift and RxCocoa (Rx????!?!?!?
-WHATTTT?!?!?!? ).
+WHAT?!?!?!? ).

 If you are still interested in knowing the details about the development of this two projects, you can follow the links below:

 I hope you will see how much love and passion I put into this projects and I also hope you will find all the technical details inside them interesting .